erickrubiol/-Spark-and-Hadoop-Developer-/README.md

-# -Spark-and-Hadoop-Developer-
+# Spark-and-Hadoop-Developer-
-Contains exercises needed to prepare for the CCA Spark and Hadoop Developer Exam (CCA175)
+This repository contains exercises needed to prepare for the CCA Spark and Hadoop Developer Exam (CCA175)